tc39/proposal-ses/README.md

 information-flow termination channel.)

 This fail-stop implementation-defined determinism is also a great boon to testing and debugging.
-All non-deterministic inputs, like the allegedly current time, can be mocked and provided in a reproducible manner.
+All non-deterministic _dependencies_, like the allegedly current time, can be mocked and _injected_ in a reproducible manner.

 ## Discussion